integreat-io/map-transform/README.md

 will have priority.
 However, `undefined` values will never overwrite another value.

+In reverse, the pipeline data will be provided to every pipeline in `path`, as there is no way of splitting up the "original" data.
+In most cases the pipeline data will be set on the props they were "originally" fetched and merged from.

+> **Note:** This transformer is destructive, in that the result from running it
+> forward cannot reproduce the original data when run in reverse.
+Only the data
+> fetched by the given pipelines will be preserved, and the merged object cannot
+> be unmerged.

 ```javascript
 import mapTransform, { transform, transformers } from 'map-transform'
 const { merge } = transformers